guyroyse/tracking-aircraft/README.md

 The _Flight Server_ consumes the event stream, enriches it, and saves current flight status to Redis.
 It also publishes the enriched data as a WebSocket and provides simple HTTP APIs to query aircraft status and stats.

-The _Flight UI_ presents flight data to the end user an in map, in tables, and with detailed views.
+The _Flight UI_ presents flight data to the end user providing both map and detail views.
 It is designed to work alongside the _Flight Server_ and is useless without it.

-The run the demo, you need to spin up these three components (in addition to dump1090).
+The run the demo, you need to spin up dump1090 and these three components.

 ### Running dump1090